hashgraph/hedera-services/platform-sdk/docs/proposals/DS-0x/DS - Tss block signing - Cryptography APIs.md

 ### Core Behaviors

-The proposed TSS solution combines EC-Cryptography primitives that allow for short and aggregate signatures, multiple assignations of shares per shareholder to represent the participant's weight
-Combines Shamir's secret sharing with ElGamal public key encryption to create threshold decryption or signature schemes and in the signature, and groth21 for zero-knowledge proofs.
+The proposed TSS solution combines EC-Cryptography primitives that allow for short aggregable signatures, assignation of multiple shares per shareholder to represent participants' weight, and combines Shamir's secret sharing with ElGamal public key encryption and groth21 for zero-knowledge proofs.

 #### Description of the Scheme